SOUTH WEST COAST PATH NATIONAL TRAIL

 After fifteen minutes I set off again, following the stone wall beside the wood (picture 4), which follows the edge of a ridge that curves around to a sharp point at Swyre Head.

 A round barrow at the tip of the headland is a good vantage point from which to survey the view across fertile farmland to Kimmeridge Bay, where the diversion rejoins the Coast Path, and beyond along the coast as far as the Isle of Portland (picture 5).
 From Swyre Head, the diversion follows a stone wall northwest along the edge of the escarpment, passing through a couple of gates between fields before a third, labelled "Heaven's Gate" takes the path onto a rutted farm track.
-The track keeps following the edge of the escarpment for another two kilometres with constant views over Kimmeridge Bay (picture 6), before finally reaching a minor road above the village of Kimmeridge.
+The track keeps following the edge of the escarpment for another two kilometres over Smedmore Hill, with views over Kimmeridge Bay all the way (picture 6), before finally reaching a minor road above the village of Kimmeridge (picture 7).

 Following the road downhill and turning sharp right at the next junction took me into the middle of the village, where I then turned left to follow the main street past pretty thatched stone houses and then across fields to rejoin the official route of the Coast Path in a carpark below the Clavell Tower (picture 8).

 The four storey tower was originally built on the 100 metre high Hen Cliff in 1830 by a Reverend John Richards Clavell.
 By 2008 it was in a semi-ruined state and in danger of falling over the eroding cliff edge.
 The Landmark Trust sponsored an 18 month project to disassemble the tower brick-by-brick and then rebuild and restore it 25 metres back from the cliff edge.
 The building is now rented out as a holiday home to fund its upkeep.
 With 360 degree views of the Jurassic Coast, it's hard to imagine a more spectacular place to stay.